QEMU and SAP Dev Edition via UTM for MacBook M1 (and newer M-chips)

-ESC-key and/or hit ‘q’ a couple of time, to stop reading all the stuff (or scroll through all 167 lines), then when asked you need to accept the license by typing
+ESC-key and/or hit ‘q’ a couple of times, or if that fails try Ctrl+C, to stop reading all the stuff (or scroll through all 167 lines), then when asked you need to accept the license by typing:

 Then you need to define what will become the password of the npladm OS user, so create some good password and enter it twice as prompted.
 Then the installation of the SAP system begins… it took about 45 minutes in my tests… if the installation fails, there will be error messages directing you to check the logs.
 In that case good luck with debugging and config changes; if the installation succeeds, you will see something like this:

 Starting Startup Agent sapstartsrv

 Instance Service on host vhcalnplci started